its-izhar/ASP-Pthreads-EFTs-Processing/README.md

 -->

-# ASP_Assignment3_CPP
+## Advanced Systems Programming (ASP)
-### Processing EFTs with worker threads (in C++ with POSIX Threads)
+#### Processing EFTs with worker threads (in C++ with POSIX Threads)

 In this	assignment,	you	are	going	to simulate electronic fund transfer (EFT) between bank accounts.

 We will assume that	there	is just	one	bank and several accounts.
-Your	program	will take	an	 input	file in	the	form
+Your	program	will take	an	 input	file in	the	form:

 ```
 AccountNo1 <space> initialBalance1